 The primary goal of the Selkirk Mental Health Centre's Vocational Rehabilitation Services (VRS) is to explore vocational interest and aptitudes and to develop job readiness through interdisciplinary assessments and skill development opportunities.
-Services provided primarily relate to the pre-employment ("Choose") phase of the "Choose, Get and Keep" approach.

 Selkirk Mental Health Centre's Vocational Incentive Program provides work-oriented experiences in different workstations within the Centre.
-Work placements can also be arranged through community employers with on-site job coaching provided by VRS staff.
-The Program provides individuals the opportunity to learn, develop or improve work skills and habits that will increase their employment potential.
+Work placements are also arranged through community employers with on-site job coaching provided by VRS staff.
+The Program provides individuals the opportunity to develop work skills and habits that will increase their employment potential.
 The program also provides opportunity for assessment and training in specific work activities, and enables individuals to maintain their work skills in a structured setting.

-In 2011/2012, Selkirk Mental Health Centre provided vocational rehabilitation services to 136 individuals.
-Of those, all 136 individuals were involved in "Choose" related activities.
-An average of 49 individuals (with a low of 40 and a high of 59) participated in the Vocational Incentive Program on a weekly basis.
+In 2012/2013, Selkirk Mental Health Centre provided vocational rehabilitation services to 127 individuals.
+An average of 47 individuals (with a low of 39 and a high of 55) participated in the Vocational Incentive Program on a weekly basis.
 An average of 12 individuals (a maximum of 16) worked in a community setting (off SMHC's grounds) on a weekly basis.
 There has been an increase in the number of individuals participating in the program, as well as an overall increase in the average number of jobs which each individual retains.
 This demonstrates a growing interest in the program.
 Within this increase, it is notable that the number of community placement positions increased significantly.
 These positions provide opportunity to develop specific work skills and become comfortable with a work environment.